 But as with any topic as politicized as sex, challenges persist.
 The nature of the business requires extra rigor on the part of founders to protect customer privacy.
 And, while technology has made it easier to reach buyers, it’s also often the source of strife for those selling sex toys.
 Restrictions from financial institutions and social media platforms demand that adult brand founders find creative solutions.

-With the right tools, a unique product or idea, and plenty of research, however, it’s possible—even for beginners—to build a successful brand selling sex toys and accessories online.
+With the right tools, a unique product or idea, and plenty of research, however, it’s possible to build a successful brand selling sex toys and accessories online.

 Meet the experts

 We interviewed the founders of two brands selling sex toys online—one in the maker space and a product-developing duo that manufacturers a range of progressive vibrators.
-We also spoke to other founders and industry experts, referenced later in this article.
+We also spoke to other founders and industry experts, who are referenced later in this piece.